 “In 2017, we had award-winning author of Charlie & Lola, Lauren Child appearing here for the first time.
 Lauren was deservedly appointed as Waterstones Children’s Laureate earlier this year and we could have only dreamed of attracting such a nationally-renowned artist when we were planning the Festival four years ago.”

 Cllr.
-Hilary Fryer, Lead Member for Open Spaces and Leisure Services, at Charnwood Borough Council
+Hilary Fryer, former Lead Member for Open Spaces and Leisure Services, at Charnwood Borough Council

 To showcase the food and drink offering